 During the development process, a situation may arise when a device receives a request and responds to it (this can be either indicated by the packet reception/transmission LEDs, if such elements are provided in the design, or detected by using a debugger and setting a breakpoint) but the data is not displayed in the terminal or another specialized program.
 In this case, you will need a dedicated serial port sniffer.

-Serial Port Monitor is able to work in the terminal mode that is emulate transferring data from a monitored COM port to a device inserted into it.
+COM Port Tester is able to work in the terminal mode that is emulate transferring data from a monitored COM port to a device inserted into it.
 This option is especially convenient for Modbus communication test, as it allows observing the reaction of a particular device to a specific command and data.

 The dedicated software comes in handy when it’s required to not only check whether a device works (that is, correctly respond to requests) but also measure the meantime to failure.